Automattic/themes/curriculum/readme.txt

 == Description ==

-Effigy is a blog theme that echoes the structure of a professional profile with original visuals and interesting navigation.
+Curriculum is a blog theme that echoes the structure of a professional profile with original visuals and interesting navigation.
 It's suitable for the general public displaying information, experiences, and education.
 And it's super easy to be customized.

 == Changelog ==